 Gibbs Elementary School 5th grade student Mikel Van Pelt is the 2019 recipient of the Larry Graham Physical Education Award.
 This award is given annually to a student at Gibbs Elementary who demonstrates excellent leadership, physical education skills and character.
 Mikel was selected by his physical education teachers, Susan Hibbett and Lisa Loftin.
 He is the son of Josh and Liz Van Pelt of Corryton, TN.
 Pictured are Susan Hibbett, Kimberly Graham Muller (daughter of Larry Graham), Mikel Van Pelt, Carolyn Graham and Lisa Loftin.
 45th REUNION Fulton High Class of 1974 June 22nd 2019 Where: RJ's Courtyard 3749 Airport Hwy.
-Alcoa, TN 37701 Time: 6:00 MEET AND GREET COCKTAILS 6:00-6:30 CASH BAR ONLY Dinner will start at 6:30 Menu: Choice of three entrées Sirloin Tips, Chicken Tenders or Grouper Fish One side with dinner / Tea or Water Reunion cake provided for dessert Additional sides can be purchased on a separate ticket JUNE 15th is our deadline for advance pricing \$35.00 Per Person \$60.00 Per Couple \$40.00 Per Person \$70.00 Per Couple After June 15th late pricing

-ALL PAYMENTS TO BE MADE AT THE DOOR WITH CASH ONLY!
+Alcoa, TN 37701 Time: 6:00 MEET AND GREET COCKTAILS 6:00-6:30 CASH BAR ONLY Dinner will start at 6:30 Menu: Choice of three entrées Sirloin Tips, Chicken Tenders or Grouper Fish One side with dinner / Tea or Water Reunion cake provided for dessert Additional sides can be purchased on a separate ticket JUNE 15th is our deadline for advance pricing \$35.00 Per Person \$60.00 Per Couple \$40.00 Per Person \$70.00 Per Couple After June 15th late pricing ALL PAYMENTS TO BE MADE AT THE DOOR WITH CASH ONLY!

-Make your advance reservations today by contacting: Jim Ford grafdesignzz@gmail.com or Cheryl Alior Deaver cdeaver96@comcast.net We are also on FACEBOOK d - So Shop Early for the Best !
-Due to our unique purc QUANTITY RIGHTS RESERVED - Not all it

-Phone: 865-686-9970 | PO Box 18377, Knoxville, TN 37928 | Located at 4109 Central Avenue Pike, Knoxville, Tennessee 37912
+Make your advance reservations today by contacting: Jim Ford grafdesignzz@gmail.com or Cheryl Alior Deaver cdeaver96@comcast.net We are also on FACEBOOK section June 10, 2019 Phone: 865-686-9970 | PO Box 18377, Knoxville, TN 37928 | Located at 4109 Central Avenue Pike, Knoxville, Tennessee 37912